 Get Guidance for the Right Career Decisions with Vocational Aptitude Tests

 At this point, taking Vocational Aptitude Tests may be the last thing on your mind.
-Your stuff is packed, your resignation letter is ready, and you’ve willed yourself to resist any negotiation tactics your boss has on his arsenal.
+Your stuff is packed, your resignation letter is ready, and you’ve willed yourself to resist any negotiation tactics your boss has in his arsenal.
 You just want to quit your job because you’ve had enough.
 You’re drained.
 You’re bored.
 You feel like life is just passing you by.

 Before you make a decision that you’ll later regret, why don’t you engage the services of a vocational counselor first?

 Abilities: Other job aptitude tests measure abilities instead of personality traits.
-When you take them, they would feel no different from your SATs, or even the qualifying exam you took when you first applied for the company.
+When you take them, they would feel no different from your SATs, or even the qualifying exam you chose when you first applied for the company.
 These tests try to surface where you’re good at.
 Are you good at diffusing conflicts among your friends and family?
 Then a divorce mediator may be an excellent career choice for you.
 Are you an achiever when it comes to the sciences?
 Then perhaps a biologist or a chemist, depending on your orientation.
-If you’re good at designing a room and mixing/matching colors, then perhaps you can be an interior decorator.
+If you’re good at designing a room and mixing/matching colors, maybe then you can be an interior decorator.

 Your Environment: Lastly, vocational aptitude tests can measure the kinds of environments and people that you might enjoy working in and with.
 While the first two types of aptitude tests focus on variables within the person, this type focuses on variables in the work setting.
 Do you like working in chaotic environments where there’s a lot of adrenaline rush going?
 Then perhaps you can make a killing at the stock market.
-If you prefer neat and organized work environments, then perhaps emergency settings are not your cup of tea.
+If you prefer neat and organized work environments, then maybe emergency settings are not your cup of tea.
 The point is: you must be in a job that resonates with your likes and preferences; otherwise you’ll go crazy in no time.

 In conclusion, don’t resign from your place of work on an impulse.
-Bad career decisions impact your life as whole, will make you deeply unhappy, and may even keep you broke for months and months.
+Bad career decisions impact your life as a whole, will make you deeply unhappy, and may even keep you broke for months and months.
 Instead, approach the problem with a level head.
-Consult a vocational counselor and ask for vocational aptitude tests.
+Consult a vocational counselor and ask for occupational aptitude tests.
 The more informed a decision you make, the better off you’ll be.